CorrelAid/git-newbie-playground/README.md

 # git-newbie-playground
 This is a repository for Git newbies to fork and play with.

 # Setup Git and GitHub
+⚠️ Setting up Git on your local machine / laptop can be a bit of a pain and might not work the first time.
+I tried to describe a way that _should_ work.
+That being said, I could not test it extensively (because Git is already set up for me and I don't have access to a Windows machine). ⚠️

 ## Create GitHub account
 - Create a GitHub account if you have not already: https://github.com/join